CognizantOpenSource/maqs-java/docs/MAQS_1/MAQS-FAQ.md

 - GenericWait.waitFor waits until exceptions are no longer thrown (calls the function N number of times) or GenericWait.waitUntil  responds with true / false

 ## Customizations
-- Utilizes the app.config which is Globally used information, avoids hard-coded code and you can add Key|Value custom pairs such as UserName =YOU PassWord=ABC   We also allow you to use 'default'
+- Utilizes the app.config which is Globally used information, avoids hard-coded code, and you can add Key|Value custom pairs such as UserName =YOU PassWord=ABC   We also allow you to use 'default'

 ## PhantomJS
 - The PhantomJS project has been archived and Selenium support has been deprecated.